tderflinger/arduino-blink-purec/README.md

 ## Deploying to Arduino Uno

 In order to upload the binary to your Arduino Uno, check on which port your Arduino is connected.
+You can see the path for example in the Arduino IDE.
 Replace the port with the default value in the Makefile (ARDUINO_USB).

 Then you can upload the program via: